MDMC.trajectory_analysis.observables package

 Parameters:

-• energy (list of floats) – the list of energy (E) points at which S(Q, w) will be calculated.
+• energy (list of floats) – The list of energy (E) points at which S(Q, w) will be calculated.

 • resolution (Resolution (default None)) – The instrument resolution object which will be applied to FQt.